Cofit/front-end-test/sixgroup-calculator/README.md

 We would like you to create a sixgroup (六大類) calculator app.
 The features it should include:

 - [ ] Display a food record with a photo.
 - [ ] Display sixgroup items of the record.
-Items may include name and calorie.
+Each item should display name and calories.
 - [ ] Display nutrition summary of the record.
 Use donut chart to show record's calorie percentage from three macro nutritions.
-- [ ] Add sixgroup items to the record.
-Items may take name and sixgroup info as inputs.
+- [ ] A user can add sixgroup items to the record.
+Each item may take name and sixgroup portions as input.
+- [ ] A user can edit existing sixgroup items of the record.

 ### Instructions